GluuFederation/docs-gg-prod/3.1.3/source/configuration.md

      # kong migrations reset
     ```

 1. The `up` option is used to create a table in the configured database.
-It also executes all missing migrations up to the latest available.
+It also executes all missing migrations up to the latest available one.

     ```
      # kong migrations up